 - E-mail address

-Once the details are provided click on ‘Save and Finish’ button and you will get the below screen.
-Which means Jenkins is installed properly and it is ready to start.
+Once the details are provided, click on the ‘Save and Finish’ button, and you will get the below screen.
+This means Jenkins is installed properly and it is ready to start.

 - Open source

-- Great tool to build, deploy and launch
+- A great tool to build, deploy and launch

 - Highly rich set of plugins with complete documentation